 In addition to biocides, traditional abrasive conservation methods used to remove various degrees of biological growth and carbon deposits have had challenges of their own.
 Abrasive methods like bristle brushes and pressurized water can attack both carbon and biological staining but have been known to damage the surface of stone.
 This reveals larger surface areas making the stone prone to accelerated build-up of biological growth after cleaning since spores have more places to settle on, which can undermine the effectiveness of the cleaning process and the economic argument for performing the cleaning to begin with.
 Abrasive methods are by necessity time intensive, since they are performed relatively slowly in hope of making the cleaning process gentler and limit damage to the parent stone.
 However this results in long project durations, increasing required management time and associated running costs of the cleaning project.

-Figure 2 (a) Stone with a biofilm coating before abrasive cleaning with bristle brushes or pressurized water (b) Stone profile becomes rough because the abrasive method remove material unevenly, increasing the surface area and hence sites for biological spores to deposit on the wall, accelerating their regrowth.
+Figure 2 (a) Stone with a biofilm coating before abrasive cleaning with bristle brushes or pressurized water (b) Stone profile becomes rough because the abrasive method removes material unevenly, increasing the surface area and hence sites for biological spores to deposit on the wall, accelerating their regrowth.

 The alternative to abrasive methods as previously mentioned are biocides, chemicals applied to stone which kill and can inhibit bio-films.
 Where inhibitors can be active on the stone surface from a range of months to some years.
 Unfortunately, since organism susceptibility can vary, copious volumes of biocide can be required to target just a small fraction of biological species that are distributed over a wide area.
 Therefore excessive use of biocides to treat a relatively small population of bio-film makes risks of leeching products of harmful toxicity levels into surrounding water systems unjustifiable.
 Alternatives to solution based biocides, are natural biocides such a copper.
 Copper metal is physically installed in strips into the mortar and oxidises over time to produce a natural biocide which despite being prone to leech from buildings is more environmentally benign.
 However, incorporation of foreign structures into the mortar can compromise the integrity of the masonry, moreover, the characteristic bluish-green of copper (III) oxide, can cause staining which in some cases is not aesthetically pleasing.